RedPropulsion/AsterDocs/docs/index.md

 ### 6. [Guide varie](guide)

-- [How to edit documentation](guide/edit-docs.md): quick start on how to edit the documentation
+- [How to edit documentation](guide/edit-docs.md): quick start on how to edit the documentation.
-- [Guidelines](guide/docs-guidelines.md): rules to follow to mantain consistent documentation standards
+- [Guidelines](guide/docs-guidelines.md): rules to follow to mantain consistent documentation standards.
+- [Build the project](guide/build-the-project.md): instructions to build the project outside the STM32 IDE.
+- [Debug the project](guide/debug-the-project.md): instructions to debug the project with CLion.
 ---

 ## Markdown Extensions for Commenting